Owais-Ansari/Owais-Ansari/README.md

 - ⚡ "Attention Is All You Need" changed the world forever.
 - 🔭 I work on giga-pixels images using computer vision and deep learning algorithms.
 - 🌱 I’m interested in Multi-model AI, Mlops, Healthcare, Diagnosis, AI-safety.
-- 💬 Always up for deep conversations on AI—from deep learning to autonomous systems—and its impact and concers.
+- 💬 Always up for deep conversations on AI—from its impact to concers.
 - 📫 How to reach me: owaish.salim@gmail.com